Derrynane Beach (Doire Fhíonáin)

 At the western end of the beach, and now connected to the mainland by a spit of sand, is Abbey Island.
 On the side of the island overlooking the bay are the ruins of St Finian’s Abbey which date back to the 8th century.

 Also of historic interest is Derrynane House which is set back from the bay a little way.
-Now open to the public this was the home of politician Daniel O'Connell, also known as the Liberator due to his work against slavery.
+Now open to the public this was the home of politician Daniel O’Connell, also known as The Emancipator, for his work to try to free the native Irish Catholics from persecution by the occupying British forces in Ireland.

 Type of beach